tlsnotary/website/src/pages/about.md

 ---
 ## Who we are

-TLSNotary is an open-source protocol developed by the **Privacy Stewards of Ethereum (PSE)** research lab of the Ethereum Foundation.
+TLSNotary is an open-source protocol developed by the **Privacy Stewards of Ethereum (PSE)** research and development lab of the Ethereum Foundation.

 TLSNotary is not a new project; in fact, it has been around for **more than a decade**.
 In 2022, TLSNotary was rebuilt from the ground up in **Rust** incorporating state-of-the-art cryptographic protocols.
 This renewed version of the TLSNotary protocol offers enhanced security, privacy, and performance.